-Commercial cyber liability insurance is for losses due to ransom attacks, malware, phishing, etc. The insurance also covers data restoration costs, IT expert consultation costs following a cyber-attack, litigation costs, etc.
+Moreover, commercial cyber liability insurance is for losses due to ransom attacks, malware, phishing, etc. Furthermore, the insurance also covers data restoration costs, IT expert consultation costs following a cyber-attack, litigation costs, etc.

 Entertainers, Performers and Entertainment Insurance

 This insurance is for individual performers and entertainers.
 Entertainers and performers insurance offers liability protection to independent performers in the event of suits against them.
-Such performers can be dancers, comedians, actors, musicians, clowns, etc. Lawsuits against independent performers can be tremendously costly for an individual.
+Such performers can be dancers, comedians, actors, musicians, clowns, etc. Furthermore, lawsuits against independent performers can be tremendously costly for an individual.

 For example, according to The New York Times, in 2020, the emo-band, Yellow Card, alleged that Juice WRLD’s “Lucid Dreams” was similar to theirs and sued them for $15 million.
 Entertainers and performers insurance effectively takes care of such costs.
 Additionally, if you are an independent cameraman or videographer, the insurance will protect you.